Sachin5679/Rooms/README.md

-Sure!
-Here's an improved version of your README in markdown format while preserving the original video link:

----

 # 📱 Rooms — Real-time Chat App

 **Rooms** is a simple and responsive real-time chat application built using **Node.js**, **Socket.io**, **ReactJS**, and **TailwindCSS**.
 It allows users to join different chat rooms and exchange messages seamlessly in real-time.